auroradevtheus/auroradevtheus/README.md

   - Getting my first opportunity in the programming area.
   - Become a high-level <strong>front-end</strong> programmer capable of developing apps and web pages quickly and efficiently.
   - Being able to <strong>communicate</strong> in English.
+  - Create a YouTube 📹 channel to share my knowledge and increase my network.